Rucking 101: The Basics

 The word comes from "rucksack" — the German term for backpack that became standard military terminology.
 For as long as armies have existed, soldiers have moved on foot carrying everything they need to survive and fight.
 Ruck marches were not a training method; they were the mission.
 The fitness was a side effect.

 Civilians discovered what soldiers already knew: carrying weight while walking transforms an ordinary low-intensity activity into a full-body workout.
 In the last decade, rucking has moved from military bases to city parks, trail networks, and organized events worldwide.
+GORUCK events, ruck clubs, and fitness communities have made it one of the fastest-growing outdoor fitness trends in the United States.

 Walking burns roughly 300–400 calories per hour depending on body weight and pace.
 Add a loaded pack and that number rises dramatically.
 The extra weight forces your cardiovascular system to work harder, recruits your posterior chain (glutes, hamstrings, lower back), and increases the metabolic cost of every step.
 A 30-pound pack can increase calorie burn by 40–50% compared to walking at the same speed — without the joint impact of running.